-As we looked back at what our readers found most intriguing in the past year, we found one central theme: managing their software supply chain.
-Our readers wanted to know in a continuous world, where speed and quality often compete, how can they develop software faster while becoming more profitable ensuring quality and managing risk.
+As we looked back at what our readers found most intriguing in the past year, we found one central theme: Managing their software supply chain.
+Our readers wanted to know in a continuous world, where speed and quality often compete, how can they develop software faster while becoming more profitable, ensuring quality and managing risk.

-Here are the five software supply chain blogs that piqued our readers interest in 2014: (with more to come in 2015)
+Here are the five software supply chain blogs that piqued our readers' interest in 2014 (with more to come in 2015).

-“With software so deeply embedded in every aspect of our lives, the companies running the software are accountable for protecting the consumers using it.
-In fact, it is just a matter of time before software liability becomes a reality…” You can start reading this series with, Part 1 – It’s Just the Way Software is Made.
+"With software so deeply embedded in every aspect of our lives, the companies running the software are accountable for protecting the consumers using it.
+In fact, it is just a matter of time before software liability becomes a reality…" You can start reading this series with Part 1 – It's Just the Way Software is Made.

 Code, Cars and Congress: A Time for Cyber Supply Chain Management

 On December 4th, 2014, U.S. Congressional Representatives Ed Royce (R-CA) and Lynn Jenkins (R-KS) introduced H.R.
-5793, the “Cyber Supply Chain Management and Transparency Act of 2014.”
-The legislation will ensure all contractors of software, firmware or products to the federal government provide the procuring agency with a bill of materials of all third party and open source components used, and demonstrate that those component versions have no known vulnerabilities.
+5793, the "Cyber Supply Chain Management and Transparency Act of 2014."
+The legislation will ensure that all contractors of software, firmware or products to the federal government provide the procuring agency with a bill of materials of all third-party and open source components used, and demonstrate that those component versions have no known vulnerabilities.

 IT Supply Chain – Will Yours be Compromised

 Gartner recently published research about the enterprise IT supply chain and impending threats that should encourage organizations to act.
-An overview of the research is available on Help Net Security: “Enterprise IT supply chains will be compromised”.
-The title sounds ominous, but it’s a good read that advises organizations to take a holistic approach to protecting the IT supply chain.
+An overview of the research is available on Help Net Security: "Enterprise IT supply chains will be compromised."
+The title sounds ominous, but it's a good read that advises organizations to take a holistic approach to protecting the IT supply chain.

 Cyber Era Brings New Kinds of Supply Chain Threats